 One rainy day in Manhattan

-When you snag an appointment with Daniel Kahneman (which can take up to a year!), you want everything to be perfect to welcome the man in demand: flowers, seats, lunch, even the room temperature.
-But while waiting for Kahneman in a downpour in front of a Downtown Manhattan hotel, trying to spot his limousine, there’s a tap on the shoulder.
+When you snag an appointment with Kahneman, which can take up to a year, you want everything to be perfect.
+This means flowers, comfortable seats, lunch, even the right room temperature.
+While waiting for Kahneman in a downpour in front of a downtown Manhattan hotel, trying to spot his limousine, when there’s a tap on the shoulder.
 "Hi, I’m Daniel."
 And well, there he is.
-Cloaked in a long black coat, shaking his wet umbrella: he’d walked.
+Cloaked in a long black coat, shaking his wet umbrella.
+He has walked.

 Happiness is a disappointment